zurizaeyyay/textify-pdfs/Readme.md

 I wanted to back them up in sensible format.

-They were simple enough to convert to PDF through Samsung's S-Note program,

-but all the text was input as images in the result PDF's
+They were simple enough to convert to PDF through Samsung's S-Note program, but all the text was input as images in the result PDF's

-To fix that i developed this program to convert image pdfs using Tesseract and also removing the yellow page backgrounds from the PDF's using ImageMagick
+To fix that i developed this python script to convert image pdfs using Tesseract and also removing the yellow page backgrounds from the PDF's using ImageMagick
 The result is a clean PDF note with selectable text and no background.
 Created in bulk.

 Possible extensions: